The wired network allows you to connect your computer to the University network, and access your filestore, printers, the internet and more.

 In certain circumstances, 1Gbit/s connections can be made available.
 This may incur a charge where additional equipment is required to be installed.

-If you have a requirement for a faster connection, please email the details to the Library & IT Help Desk.
+If you have a requirement for a faster connection, please email the details to the IT Support.

 Please allow three working days for your device to be registered.